code-for-coffee/react-on-mac/README.md

 Guide to installing the tools required to run React+Webpack (via create-react-app) on Mac

 > **Attention!
-Before getting started!** This guide was tested on Mac OS 10.11 using Node v6.11.1 and npm 5.3.0.
+Before getting started!** This guide was tested on Mac OS 10.11 using Node LTS v8.11.4 and npm 5.6.0.

 ## Steps